2009 Brazil and Paraguay blackout: Causes

+When the HVDC transmission lines into Brazil failed, the power produced on the Paraguayan (50 Hz) side of Itaipu overloaded transmission lines into Paraguay.
+In such situations the lines are supposed to automatically disconnect, but that protection system failed and the lines remaining in service until they shorted out.
+The resulting frequency oscillations collapsed the Paraguayan electric system.
+Itaipu then shut down completely, for the first time in its 25-year history.

+Restoration of the grid was delayed when multiple black start hydroelectric plants failed.

+Investigation

+Media such as Slashdot and 60 Minutes reported that the outage was the work of hackers.
+Two days before, CBS had aired a special report, in which anonymous sources had claimed that hackers had caused Brazilian blackouts in 2005 and 2007.

 President Luiz Inácio Lula da Silva arranged an emergency commission to enquire into the cause of the blackout.
 The blackout also unleashed a political stir as the Minister of Energy has been summoned to testify before Congress.

+In December, 2010, a leaked US diplomatic cable confirmed that the blackouts had not been caused by a cyberattack.

 Affected regions

 Paraguay

 The Itaipu Dam is shared with Paraguay.
 In the immediate aftermath of its failure, interconnecting lines to Paraguay's other large powerplant, the Yacyreta Dam (in the border with Argentina), also failed.
 All of the country's territory was affected by the blackout.